kumsw/energiser-score-board/README.md

 ##### October 2020

 This hackathon was my first experience building a full stack application using Express and a PostgreSQL database for persistent storage.
-This score tracker will help coahes and bootcampers keep track of bootcamper scores.
-The leaderboard can be sorted in order of Gartic Score.
+This score tracker will help coaches and bootcampers keep track of bootcamper scores in our daily energisers.
+The leaderboard can be sorted in order of [Gartic](https://gartic.io/) Score.

 ## To Start: